 Large bowel (colon)

-An end ileostomy can be temporary or permanent.
-If a temporary end ileostomy is created, a diseased section of large bowel is removed, but the remaining bowel cannot be re-joined at the same time as it is unsafe or inappropriate for your surgeon to do this at this time.
+If a temporary end Ileostomy is created, a diseased section of large bowel is removed, but the remaining bowel cannot be re-joined at the same time as it is unsafe or inappropriate for your surgeon to do this at this time.

 However, it may be possible to re-join your small bowel in the future, and this can be discussed with your surgeon.

-A loop ileostomy has two openings; only one of these will pass stool.
+A loop Ileostomy can also be formed to protect the join following reconstruction surgery, such as an Ileo-anal pouch.
+A loop Ileostomy has two openings; only one of these will pass stool.
 The other may produce mucus.